caido/doc-developer/src/guides/distribution/store.md

 In this step, we will submit your plugin to the Caido [store](https://github.com/caido/store) for review.

+1. Go to the repository [`github.com/caido/store`](https://github.com/caido/store).
+1. In [plugin_packages.json](https://github.com/caido/store/edit/main/plugin_packages.json), selct `Edit this file` in the in the upper-right corner.
-1. In [plugin_packages.json](https://github.com/caido/store/edit/main/plugin_packages.json), add a new entry at the end of the JSON array.
+1. Add a new entry at the end of the JSON array.

    ```json
    {